Basics

 Overview

-pylite-orm is a relatively new lightweight SQLite ORM tool based on Python.
-It provides developers with a concise and intuitive interface for SQLite operations.
+pylite-orm is a lightweight and relatively new SQLite ORM library for Python.
+It provides developers with concise and intuitive interfaces for SQLite operations.

 Given that there are already many excellent Python ORMs (such as SQLAlchemy, Tortoise-ORM, Peewee), why do we still need pylite-orm ?

-Because in many scenarios — desktop software, mobile applications, small CMSs, embedded systems, automation scripts — using a single-file database like SQLite with those ORMs can feel too heavy. pylite-orm offers a simple API and minimal memory footprint — it has only a small amount of syntax, and the entire library is just 40KB in size!
-That is clearly the value and advantage of pylite-orm.
+Because in many scenarios — desktop software, mobile applications, small CMSs, embedded systems, automation scripts — using a single-file database like SQLite with those ORMs can feel too heavy. pylite-orm offers a simple API and minimal memory footprint — it has only a small amount of syntax, and the entire library is just 70KB in size.
+These are the core reasons and key advantages behind the existence of pylite-orm.

 Features of pylite-orm

-• Support for multi-table queries and relationships (one-to-one, one-to-many)
+- Support multi-table queries and relational associations (one-to-one, one-to-many)

-• Support for populating query results into Python objects, lists, dictionaries, and the most popular Pydantic models, etc.
+- Support filling query results into Python objects, lists, dictionaries, and popular models such as Pydantic models

 If you are familiar with SQLAlchemy/SQLModel, Peewee, or other popular Python ORMs, you can start using pylite-orm immediately with zero learning cost.